 Granolas: Our plain and mixed granolas, and our Paleo Crunch, are freshly dehydrated on low heat.
 They contain no preservatives.
 For freshness, we recommend eating these within a month of purchase, though they can still be eaten after several months if stored in a cool, dry place with the lid tightly in place.

 Transit Bars: Kept refrigerated and well-wrapped, these will last for around 2 months.
 You can remove them from refrigeration and let them come to room temperature before eating if you prefer.

 Broths and broth- or liquid-based dishes will expand when frozen!
 Our broths and vegetarian soups come in freezer-safe jars, as do all the soups and stews we sell already frozen (these straight-sided jars have no “shoulder” and leave extra space for expansion).

-If you wish to freeze a product that comes in a Quart Jar, read these recommendations:
+We recommend that you do not freeze any product that comes in a quart jar!
+If you wish to freeze a product that comes in a quart jar, read these recommendations:

 Freeze in quart jars at your own risk!
 We do not replace or refund for items that break the glass in the freezer.